HathorNetwork/hathor-ledger-app/doc/WALLET_DESKTOP.md

 The wallet will get the signature information and send the transaction, after which you will be directed to the `Wallet` screen.

-Observations:
-- Only HTR (Hathor native token) is supported with the Ledger app.
-- Time lock is disabled for transactions with Ledger.
+OBS: Time lock is disabled for transactions with Ledger.

 ## Contact Info